TylerGlaiel/GlaielGamesOldFlashSources/spectrum/README.txt

 This was made for a music games competition.
 I think this counts as my first AS3 game.
-Spectrum.fla is included in the releases zip file, as it is too large to check into github directly
+Spectrum.fla is too large for the repository and is included in "Releases" instead